cyyyyan03/Portfolio/README.md

 # About me
 Greetings!
 I'm Ngan Ha, and welcome to my portfolio.

+I am an innovative and action-oriented learner who has strong interest in product management, data-driven strategy and digital operations.

 # Contents